 Investments not described herein, including but not limited to, inverse floating rate notes, range notes, interest-only strips that are derived from a pool of mortgages, common stocks, and long-term corporate notes or bonds are prohibited from use in this portfolio.
-The District shall not invest any funds in any security that could result in zero interest accrual if held to maturity, unless the security is issued by, or backed by, the United States government.
-This provision shall remain in effect only until January 1, 2026, and as of that date is repealed per statute.
+The District shall not invest any funds in any security that could result in zero interest accrual if held to maturity.
 Investments that exceed five years to maturity require authorization by the Board of Port Commissioners prior to purchase.